-Important Dates for the Crosemend family
+Early History of the Crosemend family

 This web page shows only a small excerpt of our Crosemend research.
 Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Crosemend History in all our PDF Extended History products and printed products wherever possible.

 Crosemend Spelling Variations